microsoft/qlib/examples/benchmarks/README.md

 # Benchmarks Performance

-Here are the results of each benchmark model running on the `Alpha158` and `Alpha360` dataset respectively.
-The value of each metric are the mean and std calculated based on 10 runs.
+Here are the results of each benchmark model running on Qlib's `Alpha158` and `Alpha360` dataset with China's A shared-stock & CSI300 data respectively.
+The values of each metric are the mean and std calculated based on 10 runs.

 The numbers shown below demonstrate the performance of the entire `workflow` of each model.
 We will update the `workflow` as well as models in the near future for better results.